arnabsinha4u/ansible-traininglab/README.md

 * remove_baseline
   * Remove the created ansiblelab group and ansiblelabuser's attached to that group
   * Revert the SSHD config to the original state
+  * Note: Does to revert docker and its dependencies and remove the Docker images

 * m_build_images - Build the lab docker images
 * cli_build_images - Build the lab docker images